 – 7” (18cm) elastic

-– Needle and matching thread/sewing machine
+– Needle and matching thread/sewing machine (this is the sewing machine I always recommend)

 – add ons of your choice — I’ve included instructions to make bunny ears a la Ariana Grande below but really you can add trims, beads, anything your heart desires.